Poetry: Figurative Language

 Guided Practice/Interactive Modeling (20 minutes)

-- Display "The Moon" using the document camera and projector.
+- Display "The Moon was but a Chin of Gold" using the document camera and projector.
 Distribute copies of it to the class.

 - Read the poem aloud.